-For the first five to seven days after stinging, we recommend a cream that contributes particularly well to wound healing and moisturizesIt is best to get advice in the pharmacy about which wound and healing ointment contains plenty of panthenol and moisturizing substances.
+For the first five to seven days after the lancing, we recommend a cream that is particularly beneficial for wound healing and provides moisture.
+Let yourself be bestadvise in the pharmacy, which wound and healing ointment contains plenty of panthenol and moisturizing substances.

-Rule # 8 : Always, always, always clean your hands before applying a cream to your tattoo.
+Rule # 8: Always, always, always clean your hands before applying any cream to your tattoo.

-It can happen relatively early that you get an itch from your tattooRule # 9 is very clear: stay away and don't scratch.
+Relatively early on, you may feel itchy from your tattoo.Rule # 9 it is very clear: hands off and don't scratch.

 - Keep your tattoo away from the sun.

-- Reduce your sports program to just light exercise, where you don't sweat and don't rub your skin.
+- Reduce your sports program to just light exercise that doesn't sweat and doesn't rub your skin.

 Good tattoo care leads to better tattoos

-So pay attention to the rules above, do not rush and of course: #staysober
+So pay attention to the rules mentioned above, don't rush anything and of course: #staysober